AlexNexton/MS2-LingLang/README.md

 # ![Logo](assets/readmeImg/linglangtitle.png) #

-***LingLang** is an online learning platform where children can learn or continue learning a second language through games.
+***LingLang** is an online learning platform where children can learn or continue learning a second or third language through games.
-As a professional teacher of languages, I designed the website in response to Covid-19 (in 2020) so that Parents could continue giving their child lessons while at home.
-Using games and online classes, the idea is to create an online community where
-Parents and their children can create new social enviornments and become part of a fun new unique way of teaching.*
+In my professional capacity as a teacher of languages, I designed the website in response to Covid-19 (in 2020) to enable parents to continue to provide language lessons while home schooling.
+Using games and online classes, the idea is to create an online community where parents and their children can create new social enviornments and become part of a fun new unique way of teaching.*

 # ![Logo](assets/readmeImg/generalFrame.png) #

 ***Ling Lang's*** *Logo and the website's colours are mostly drawn from the primary colours (red, blue, green, yellow) so that it appeals to children - especially with regards to the game pages.
 The home page is a contrast of those colours so that the site also looks both professional for adults while maintaining a colourful nature for kids.*

 ## Contents ##